MarcGravel/TweeterBackendApi/Readme.md

 A valid notification POST will trigger a new notification for a user whos:

-Tweet is liked, has a new follower, has a new comment on their tweet, has their comment replied to on any tweet.
+Tweet is liked, has a new follower, has a new comment on their tweet, or has their comment replied to on any tweet.

-tweet-likes, follows, and comments POSTS", status=401

 ### PATCH
 HTTP success code: 200